Dr. Christopher Hammes

 Upon graduation Dr. Hammes attended The National University of Health Sciences outside of Chicago, IL.
 There he received a Bachelors in Human Biology as well as his Doctorate of Chiropractic.
 While in Chicago Dr. Hammes participated in a preceptorship at Elmhurst Chiropractic and remained active in the community at events run by the Chicago Marathon, the MS Society and The American Red Cross.

 Dr. Hammes began his career in the Milwaukee area where he stayed for five years.
 Recently he and his wife, UW alum Jasmin, moved to the Madison area and opened Hammes Family Chiropractic.
 In his free time you can find Dr. Hammes on the golf course or at many of the UW athletic events.
-He is also a strong supporter of local athletics.
+He is also a strong supporter of local athletics and is the team chiropractor of the Madison Mustangs semi-pro football team.
 Dr. Hammes is also a trained Golf Injury Doctor, specializing in diagnosis and treatment of common golf injuries, helping many improve their golf game.

 Dr. Hao Wang